laradock/laradock/README.md

 5 - Test it:

 - First let your Models extend from the Mongo Eloquent Model.
 Check the [documentation](https://github.com/jenssegers/laravel-mongodb#eloquent).
-- Enter the Workspace Continer `docker exec -it laradock_workspace_1 bash`.
+- Enter the Workspace Continer `docker-compose run workspace bash`.
 - Migrate the Database `php artisan migrate`.